v-xchen-v/EloBench/README.md

 ## Basic Usage
 <!-- Provide example on how to run script or use the software.
 Include any necessary commands. -->

-To conduct battles between models hosted on the HuggingFace Hub or OpenAI online service (e.g., huggyllama/llama-7b, HuggingFaceH4/zephyr-7b-beta, ...) on RWQ questiosn and get elo leaderboard, you can following the steps:
+To conduct battles between models hosted on the HuggingFace Hub or Azure OpenAI Service (e.g., meta-llama/Llama-2-7b-chat-hf, HuggingFaceH4/zephyr-7b-beta, ...) on RWQ questiosn and get elo leaderboard, you can following the steps:

 1. Create a workspace folder to store the battle settings and results:
     ```